halliwell2046/web-sprint-challenge-javascript-fundamentals/challenges/README.md

 5. Why do we need super() in an extended class?

+super binds classes together so that the abilities that you give to the parent can be passed on to the child.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions